What Is A Certificate Of Incorporation?

 - After gathering all the data, enter all the needed information into the form.

-- Then, before going for the final step of submission, pause and read your application thoroughly.
+- Then, before going for the final step of submission, review your application thoroughly.
 Check it for any errors or mistakes.

 - Reviewing your application beforehand is important because later if you’d wish to make corrections, your timeline might get delayed, and you may also be charged an extra fee.
 So, to avoid that, always review your application before submitting it.